21GramConsulting/Beton/Sources/XCTBeton/XCTBeton.docc/XCTBeton.md

-# ``Beton``
+# ``XCTBeton``

-Beton is a Swift library that extends the Foundation framework with additional features and utilities.
+XCTBeton is a Swift library that extends XCTest with additional features and utilities.

 ## Overview

-Beton provides a set of generic functionalities that may be useful for any Swift application, such as:
+XCTBeton provides a set of generic functionalities that may be useful for any Swift application, client or server, such as **Performance test assertions**

-- Easy localization with string literals and bundles
-- Convenience extensions for common types and protocols
+XCTBeton is designed to seamlessly serve as a drop-in replacement to your `import XCTest` statements.

 ### Note